Varskin/og/README.md

 ---

-WildBeast is a multipurpose Discord bot intended to be able to perform various tasks, ranging from easy server moderation to having fun with music in your Discord server.
+Superbot is a multipurpose Discord bot intended to be able to perform various tasks, ranging from easy server moderation to having fun with music in your Discord server.
 Written in JavaScript [Node.JS](https://nodejs.org), using the [discordie](https://qeled.github.io/discordie) library.

 ---